-Learn these simple solutions to common laundry problems such as color transfer, stains, graying, yellowing, pilling, wrinkles and more!
+Checkout these simple solutions to 9 common laundry problems such as color transfer, stains, graying, yellowing, pilling, wrinkles and more!

-Fading: Fading tends occur with the use of powdered detergent, but can also be a product of hard water.
-If fading has become an issue, have your water tested, you may need to install a water softener system.
-If you use a powdered detergent, switch to liquid.
+Fading tends to occur with the use of powdered detergent, but can also be a product of hard water.
+If fading has become an issue, there are a couple of simple laundry solutions.
+First, have your water tested, you may need to install a water softener system.
+Secondly, if you use a powdered detergent, switch to liquid.

-Stain Removal: The trick to removing nearly any stain is to treat it quickly before the stain has a chance to set.
-Grease Stainscan be removed easily with Chalk.
+The trick to removing nearly any stain is to treat it quickly before the stain has a chance to set.
+Grease Stains can be removed easily with Chalk.
 Here is a comprehensive listing of tips for various stains and how to remove them.

-Wrinkling– wrinkles are frequently caused by not removing the article of clothing from the dryer and allowing them to remain creased.
-It can also be caused by over-drying the clothing.
+Wrinkles are frequently caused by not removing the article of clothing from the dryer and allowing them to remain creased.
+It can also be caused by over-drying clothing.
 It can be solved without ironing by simply wetting a clean washcloth (the same color as the clothing articles!), wringing it out and tossing it into the dryer with the wrinkled clothing.
-Set the dryer for 15 minutes and then remove immediately when the cycle ends.
+Set the dryer for 15 minutes and then remove the clothing immediately when the cycle ends.
 This will remove the wrinkles with very little effort.

 By far, the Best Detergent that we are aware of is a super concentrated homemade detergent that costs less than $2 per 128 loads of laundry.
 We call it Mom’s Super Laundry Sauce and you can view the recipe here: